-PSYC 111: General Psychology
+(formerly PSYC 111: General Psychology)

-Survey of psychology as a behavioral science, including its scientific origins: human development, learning, memory and thinking, motivation and emotion, personality, intelligence and social psychology.
+The survey of psychology as a behavioral science, including its scientific origins, the physiological basis of behavior, human development, learning, memory and thinking, motivation and emotion, and intelligence are explored.
 Class: 3 hours per week.
-[L,S] (Fa,Sp,Su) 3 credits
+(Fa,Sp,Su) 3 credits